Review Our Guidelines

 You will receive an email inviting your organization to submit a full proposal along with a link allowing access to our online application system.

-In order to help you submit your proposal through the online application process, we have provided an outline of the questions you will be asked to respond to.
-For your information, we have identified those sections of the application that will be provided to the Dodge Foundation Board of Trustees.
+In order to help you submit your proposal to the Dodge Foundation through the online application process, our Application Overview outlines the questions you will be asked to respond to.
+Click here for the Overview.

 Return to Your Saved Application or Check the Status of Your Submitted Application